PATIENT GUIDEDENTAL TOURISMIMPLANTS

 • What does follow-up look like after I return to the United States?

-• What happens if I have a complication once I'm home?
+• What happens if I have a complication once I am home?

 The quality of the answers will tell you almost everything you need to know.

-She is also a specialist independently verified through a process that included an in-person visit to her practice, a quality survey, a review of her online reputation, and verification of her dental license.
+She is also an independently verified specialist, via a process that included an in-person visit to her practice, a quality survey, a review of her online reputation, and verification of her dental license.

 Ready to find out if treatment in Medellín is right for you?

 The safest first step costs nothing.
-A free virtual consultation lets a specialist review your case, helps you understand your real options, and gives you a written treatment plan — all before you decide anything.
+Book a virtual consultation so a specialist can review your case, help you understand your real options, and give you a written treatment plan — all before you decide anything.

 What if cost is a concern?

-You don't have to pay everything up front.
-Dra.
-Macareno offers her US patients financing options, so you can cover your treatment with a comfortable payment plan.
+You do not have to pay everything up front.
+Dr. Macareno offers her US patients financing options, so you can cover your treatment with a comfortable payment plan.
 Message her directly to learn which options are available for your case.

 Frequently asked questions